 Data show that graduates of apprenticeship programmes have good employment prospects.
 They reach the highest figures in the transition to employment.
 Many apprenticeship graduates even set up their own companies.
 Nevertheless, marketing the benefits of the dual system is necessary and is undertaken by the ministry of economy and a number of other ministries, Economic Chambers, and many of the companies that offer apprenticeship training.

 At any given time, a number of initiatives and campaigns are being initiated or are underway to promote the attractiveness of VET.
-The campaigns are initiated by both the Ministry of Education and the social Partners.
+The campaigns are initiated by both the Ministry of Children and Education and the social Partners.

 Marketing and awareness-raising campaigns for apprenticeship are run throughout the year.
 Many stakeholders on all levels are involved in numerous activities to enhance the attractiveness of dual VET – for young people and companies.